 I was hung over the next day and pleased I didn’t have to go to work.

 When it came to planning the wedding itself I went along with what Sophie wanted – a white church wedding and a sit down reception – and Betty, her mother, generously offered to pay for it all as a wedding present.
 David found a place near Stone, Staffordshire where we could get married and have the reception, called Lakeside.
-It had been a grand country house but the wedding was to be in a large annex that specialised in weddings.
+It had been a grand country house but the wedding was to be in a large annex that specialised in such functions.
 Sophie and I went there to check it out and approve it.

 Sophie organised the top table seating plan, which wasn’t easy because she had to accommodate her birth mum, Betty, and her step mum, Tracey.
 I was to be between Sophie and Betty and David was to be the other side of her.
 She placed Wendy between David and Craig and John between herself and Tracey.
 I thought Wendy would cope OK although she might be a bit bored.
 Sophie was more concerned, especially as she thought both men would almost certainly get drunk.
 I didn’t know what the two ladies would make of John.
 I did contemplate telling him not to talk about energy self-sufficiently, electric cars, why they should convert to veganism but thought better boo it.
 After his performance at my stag night I thought I ought to give him more credit for his social skills.

 I’d asked Gordon to be my best man and hoped Delwyn wouldn’t be upset.
 I made Gordon promise not to start drinking until after the meal.
 I didn’t want him drunk coming out with inappropriate jokes or stories.
 I also told him not to pester Chakka, who anyway, would be with her fiancé.